- 1 Definition

 In the statement of financial performance the effective interest cost of the bonds is disclosed.
 This approach means rather than the nominal interest cost being used the substance of the opportunity cost of the effective interest rate is brought to account.

-Subsequently, interest is charged to the income statement based on the effective interest rate, which is usually higher than the nominal rate, to reflect the true opportunity cost of the financial liability.
+Subsequently, interest is charged to the income statement (statement of financial performance) based on the effective interest rate, which is usually higher than the nominal rate, to reflect the true opportunity cost of the financial liability.

 The equity component calculated as the difference between the discounted cash flow as set out above and the cash flow from the convertible note issue.